 Once your application has been submitted

-If you are shortlisted you will be contacted to arrange an interview.
-If your application has not been successful you will be notified of this via your e:Vision student portal.
+If you are shortlisted you will be contacted with a date and time for an interview.
+If your application has not been successful you will be notified of this via your eVision student portal.

-If you receive an offer of study you must accept or decline this offer and ensure that you have completed the selection of your papers.
+If you receive an offer of study you must accept or decline this offer within two weeks of the date of offer and ensure that you have completed the selection of your papers.